 The 1948 Rule and who is affected

-The current law granting Italian citizenship jure sanguinis states that women could hold but not pass citizenship to children born before January 1, 1948, the date Italy became a Republic.
+The current law granting Italian citizenship jure sanguinis states that women could hold but not pass citizenship to children born before January 1, 1948.
 According to the 1912 citizenship law, only men were allowed to transfer Italian citizenship to their children.
 Not only does this eliminate many from qualifying for citizenship but under this provision of the law there are clearly situations where one sibling and their offspring can qualify while others born before the 1948 date and their subsequent families cannot qualify.
 When exploring Italian citizenship jure sanguinis individuals may believe the 1948 Rule on its surface to be unfair or discriminatory but it is the law as it currently exists.

 How and where the appeal the 1948 Rule